 Crafty Nectar No.7 Original Cider

 We've created something quite special with this gluten-free cider, the world’s first ‘craft sourced cider’ based on the flavour notes of the best loved ciders of our community.
-This stunning craft cider is well-balanced, medium-sweet cider with an abv of 5.1% and made with 100% apples.
+This stunning craft cider is a well-balanced, medium-sweet cider with an abv of 5.1% and made with 100% apples.
 Made with four types of very special apple: dabinett, harry masters, Michelin and yarlington mill.
 Gluten-free vegan and a crowd pleaser.

 Winner of International Cider Challenge.
 Winner of the Cider category at the Quality Drink Awards 2017